anishamandega/calculator/README.md

 # Calculator

-### The is a calculator program which performs the following  arithmetic operations adding,multiplication,subtraction and division and it also allows you to see the equations you.
+### This is a calculator program which performs the following  arithmetic operations adding,multiplication,subtraction and division and it also allows you to see the equations you.

 ## Table of Contents
 ### Installation